apache/pekko/docs/src/main/paradox/serialization-jackson.md

 @ref:[Polymorphic type](#polymorphic-types), with all type information necessary to deserialize to the various sub types contained in the JSON message.

-When switching serializers, for example, if doing a rolling update as described
-@ref:[here](additional/rolling-updates.md#from-java-serialization-to-jackson), there will be periods of time when you may have no serialization bindings declared for the type.
+When switching serializers, there will be periods of time when you may have no serialization bindings declared for the type.
 In such circumstances, you must use the `deserialization-type` configuration attribute to specify which type should be used to deserialize messages.